vycke/crinkles.dev/src/pages/blog/fluid-interfaces-using-css.md

 With the base values known, we can start calculating the ratio.
 Here we find the quirks we need to handle.
 We need to use the `min` CSS function to calculate the `--area` value we can determine the ratio with.
 But, this function always needs values with units for comparison.
 Thus we multiply our `--max-width` with the `--unit`.

 ::: aside
-when multiplying using `calc`, at least one value needs to be unitless.
+When multiplying using `calc`, at least one value needs to be unitless.
 At least the right-hand side of a division needs to be unitless.
 Adding and subtracting need all values to be unitless, or have (varying) units.
 :::

 The `--area` variable is the left-hand side of the described _ratio_ equation.
 Now we can calculate the `--ratio`.
 Because `--area` already has a unit of `rem`, `--ratio` will be a value between `0rem` and `1rem`.